John Justin: Second World War

 The Second World War broke out during the film's production.
 After completing the picture, Justin joined the Royal Air Force, serving as a test pilot and flying instructor.
 He was injured in a crash.

-He was given leave to work on two films, The Gentle Sex (1943) with Leslie Howard, and Journey Together (1944), an RAF feature film with a cast led by Richard Attenborough, Jack Watling, David Tomlinson, and Edward G. Robinson.
-Bessie Love, whose career began in the silent era, also appeared in the cast.
+He was given leave in 1943 to work on The Gentle Sex, a film in praise of Auxiliary Territorial Service, directed and narrated by Leslie Howard, and in 1944 for Journey Together, a film focusing on RAF aircrew cadets, with a cast led by Richard Attenborough, Jack Watling and David Tomlinson.
+Edward G. Robinson and Bessie Love, whose career began in the silent era, also appeared in the cast.

 Post-war

 With the war's end, Justin returned to acting.
 In 1948, he did a stint at the Shakespeare Memorial Theatre, Stratford-on-Avon, appearing in King John, The Merchant of Venice, The Winter's Tale, Othello, Hamlet, and Troilus and Cressida.
-He also made the film Call of the Blood (1948).
+He also made the 1948 film Call of the Blood.

 In 1949, he appeared on stage in Peter Pan and was in Antigone on the BBC.
 Justin was in Return to Tyassi (1950) on the West End and appeared in The Angel with the Trumpet (1950).

-Justin appeared in the film The Sound Barrier (1952) and played the lead in Hot Ice (1952).
+Justin appeared in the 1952 films The Sound Barrier and Hot Ice in which he played the lead.
 After appearing in Uncle Vanya (1952) on stage, he focused on film work.

-He was in The Village (1953), a Swiss film; Melba (1953), a biopic; King of the Khyber Rifles (1954), a Hollywood film with Tyrone Power for 20th Century Fox; Seagulls Over Sorrento (1954) with Gene Kelly.
+He was in two 1953 films, The Village, produced in Switzerland and the biopic Melba; King of the Khyber Rifles (1954), a Hollywood film with Tyrone Power for 20th Century Fox; Seagulls Over Sorrento (1954) with Gene Kelly.
 He then had two leading roles, in The Teckman Mystery (1954) with Margaret Leighton and The Man Who Loved Redheads (1955) with Moira Shearer.

 Fox called him back for Untamed (1955) and Warwick Films used him in Safari (1956) with Victor Mature.
 Justin had a good role in Fox's Island in the Sun (1957), romancing Dorothy Dandridge.

 In 1957, he appeared on stage in Dinner with the Family.
 In 1959 he joined the Old Vic, where his plays included The Double Dealer, As You Like It, and The Importance of Being Earnest.

 He made his Broadway debut in 1960 in the play Little Moon of Alban and was in The Spider's Web (1960).
 He was later in stage productions of Much Ado About Nothing (1963), Death of a Salesman (1965), and As You Like It (1965).

 Between 1963 and 1970 he made no film appearances.
 In 1968 he played Thorin Oakenshield in the BBC Radio adaptation of The Hobbit.